• Skip to primary navigation

 A red bowl with seasoned shrimp and vegetables about to be mixed by hand.

-(11)Combine the rice flour, baking powder, fish sauce, and ¾ cup of water in a cup.
-Mix them well.
+Step 11: Make the batter by combining 1 cup of rice flour, 2 teaspoons of baking powder, 1 tablespoon of fish sauce, and ¾ cup of water.
 It will be thin and smooth, like a slurry.

 Adding fish sauce to the flour and other ingredients in the cup.
 Batter being poured over the shrimp and vegetables.